 Karen Stokes Dance (KSD) presents original contemporary dance performance and educational programming under the direction of Karen Stokes.
 KSD has a strong focus on the vitality of Houston and fosters the development of Houston as an international center for contemporary dance.
-KSD is known for its multi-disciplinary approach, combining theatrical and visual elements with dance, and for its emphasis on community as an artistic vision and a daily practice.
-The company is comprised of 7 dancers, a company manager, an administrative assistant, and the Artistic Director.
-The Board of Directors is comprised of 10 members.
+KSD is known for its multi-disciplinary approach, combining theatrical and visual elements with dance, and for its emphasis on community and connection as an artistic vision and a daily practice.